pmahnke/mahnke-cocktails/recipe/final_ward.md

 stars: 3
 base_spirits: "Rye, Green Chartreuse, Maraschino Liqueur"
 youtube: "NGPSk_jMZvA"
+description: "A modern classic and a twist on the Last Word, this sour cocktail swaps gin for rye whiskey."
 excerpt: |
   A twist on the Whiskey Sour, the Ward Eight has a fascinating history
 ---